By Roy Stevenson

 The result of this in-person meeting was a large number of well-paying assignments that lasted for several years and paid well.
 It also resulted in some great trips!

 In my first few years of travel writing I went on several press trips and got to know my fellow travel writers very well.
 One of the travel writers eventually landed the position as editor of Northwest Travel & Life magazine.
 Over the next few years he gave me fifteen assignments and even called me with assignments.

 I meet the editors of track & field magazines and online running blogs every year at track meets in Eugene, Oregon, and in Europe.
 Over the years I’ve secured dozens of assignments from them.
 Some of these editors handed assignments to me, in person, during track meets, to write on the spot.

 I have made a point of meeting several of my U.K. editors when I go on my annual travel writing pilgrimage to Europe.
 Several years ago in England at an event called “War & Peace”, the largest military vehicle show in the world, I met up with three military magazine editors in one day.
 One editor accepted a story proposal on the spot.
 These meetings cemented my relationship with these editors and have resulted in several dozen assignments.

-I met the editor of the popular EuropeUpClose.com at a writer’s conference a few years ago and now have 43 articles published on her website.
+I met the editor of the popular EuropeUpClose.com at a writer’s conference a few years ago and now have 43 paid articles published on her website.

 I could give you many more examples of how in-person meetings have resulted in a solid working relationship with magazine editors, but I'm sure you get the idea.

-Well, where do you meet editors in person and sell your articles?
+Well, where do you meet editors, in person, to open up opportunities to sell your articles?

 At writer’s conferences and on press trips, that’s where.
 I’ve attended plenty of them over the past few years.
 I’m a compulsive marketer of my travel stories, and I always seek out opportunities to meet magazine editors and pitch them stories.